 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain some key elements to consider when talking about divorce to toddlers.
+-Explain some key elements to consider when talking about divorce, at infant, toddler, five-to-nine-year old and adolescent stages of child development.

 -Explain what terms might be used to replace visitation and custody.